pebblecode/pebblecode.github.io/_posts/2016-02-02-react-redux-unit-testing.md

 ```

 ### Karma Setup
-This bit was rather fiddly as sinon the mocking library was breaking karma Issue 47 on [github](https://github.com/airbnb/enzyme/issues/47) helped with this.
+This bit was rather fiddly as sinon the mocking library was breaking karma.
+Issue 47 on [github](https://github.com/airbnb/enzyme/issues/47) helped with this.

 karma.config.js